jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the total of the amounts referred to in paragraph (a)(i) and (ii) if no credit balance exists at the time; or (c) the excess of the total of the amounts referred to in paragraph (a)(i) and (ii) over the credit balance, if paragraph (b) does not apply.
 Due date
-(6) If company A chooses to pay imputation additional tax under subsection (2), it must pay the amount to the Commissioner no later than the 20th day of the month following the month in which company A stops being part of the group.
+(6) If company A chooses to pay imputation additional tax under subsections (2) and (4), it must pay the amount to the Commissioner no later than the 20th day of the month following the month in which company A stops being part of the group.
 Joint liability
 (7) Company A and all companies in the group are jointly liable for a payment of imputation additional tax under subsection (6).
 A payment of imputation additional tax does not satisfy any other liability of company A or the group.
 Payment by excess tax